chatlean/d-search/README.md

 # dChatLean
 The project focuses on generating mathematical proofs by employing our two proof search algorithms, b-search and d-search.
 The proof search algorithms we propose are simple yet effective, based on the principles of breadth-first search and depth-first search.

-In this repository, we contain all codes for dChatLean and dChatLean+, which are based on DFS.
+In this repository, we contain all codes for dChatLean and dChatLean+, which are based on d-search.

 ## Requirements
 First of all, we utilize chatGPT and Lean3 to support the mathematical proof.